BRAKE NOISE: TELLTALE SIGNS OF TROUBLE

 3. Screaming brakes when the brake pedal is applied.

 Step on the brakes and you don’t hear squealing, instead, you hear a more vigorous and loathsome noise, one that puts your teeth on edge and gets the attention of everyone nearby.

 It’s at this point the brake wear indicator warning has been superseded by metal on metal contact.
 The brake pads are worn down and the metal backing plate is now rubbing up against the brake rotor.

 Guess what?
 This is a serious safety issue.
 Make the repairs immediately or take your car to a mechanic.
 You can also expect to be informed that a resurfacing the rotors is required.
 In a worse case scenario, damage to the rotors may be so severe it’s time for replacement.

 Brake noise is not the only indicator of trouble.
 If the vehicle pulls to the left or to the right when you brake, it may point to a possible alignment issue.
 Shaking that happens only when applying the brakes can indicate a warped rotor.
 Also, if the brake pedal feels spongy to the touch or travels closer to the floor than usual, the master cylinder may be giving out.
 It could be something else, but neither problem should be ignored.

-Check out all the brake system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on brake noise, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.